How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are pretrained on massive and diverse datasets, equipping them with remarkable general-purpose language capabilities.
+Large Language Models (LLMs) are pretrained on massive and diverse datasets, equipping them with remarkable general capabilities~\cite{gpt-j,touvron2023llama2,openai2024gpt4technicalreport}.
 This pretraining process allows LLMs to serve as versatile tools for a wide range of natural language processing tasks.
-However, in real-world applications, users often fine-tune these models for specific domains and tasks, such as adapting them to the medical or scientific domains.
-While fine-tuning could enhance the model task-specific performance, it also introduces a critical challenge: \textbf{catastrophic forgetting}.
+However, in domains such as medical and scientific fields, LLMs often struggle to perform effectively, necessitating fine-tuning domain-specific data.
+While fine-tuning could enhance the model task-specific performance, it also introduces a critical challenge: \textbf{catastrophic forgetting}~\cite{Kirkpatrick2016OvercomingCF,kemker2018measuring,Shao20222023,ilora}.
 As shown in Figure \ref{fig:CF_intro}, catastrophic forgetting refers to the phenomenon where a model, during the process of fine-tuning, loses or overwrites knowledge learned during pretraining.
-This occurs because the new domain-specific training data typically does not include the diverse and representative information present in the pretraining corpus.
-Consequently, gradients from the fine-tuning stage disproportionately update parameters critical to the general capabilities of LLMs, leading to a significant degradation in their performance on tasks outside the fine-tuned domain.
 This issue poses a severe limitation on the broader applicability of LLMs, as it undermines their versatility and reusability across domains.
+The fixed data composition and format in the fine-tuning data may impair the general knowledge previously learned by the model.
+This results in a loss of logical reasoning abilities and related general knowledge, which affects the model performance on domain-specific tasks.
+On the other hand, it may also lead to a decline in the ability to answer general tasks, including questions it was previously capable of answering.